Welcome to today's edition of the Rush 24-7 podcast.

 And we'll start in Champaign, Illinois.

-This John, great to have you with us, sir.
+This, John, great to have you with us, sir.

 Hello.

-Uh I've got a quick question about health insurance.
+I've got a quick question about health insurance.

 Yes, sir.

-And there are hundreds, if not thousands, of profitable auto insurance companies.
+The government already mandates auto insurance, and there are hundreds, if not thousands, of profitable auto insurance companies.

 Why wouldn't the same thing work for health insurance companies?